joseeden/joeden/docs/004-Networking/001-The-Basics/011-VLANs.md

 ## VLAN Security

-add simple intro explanation...
+VLAN security protects network segments from unauthorized access and attacks.

 - **VLAN Pruning**

-  - Limit unnecessary exposure of VLANs.
-  - Limit the number of switches where they are trunked.
+  - Limits VLAN exposure to only necessary switches.
+  - Helps secure sensitive VLANs by restricting unnecessary trunking.
+  - Prevents VLAN traffic from spreading across the entire network.
-  - Useful for sensitive VLANs.
+  - Reduces the risk of attackers accessing sensitive VLANs.
-  - add more information
-  - add more information
+  - Regularly review and update pruning configurations to maintain security.

 - **VLAN Trunk Negotiation**

-  - Attackers may attempt VLAN hopping to switch between VLANs.
+  - Attackers may use VLAN hopping to switch between VLANs.
-  - These attacks relies on pretending to be a switch and asking the switch to trunk VLANs
-  - As countermeasure, switches should be configured to deny the use of automatic negotiation.
-  - This limits the effectiveness of VLAN hoppign attacks.
+  - This attack tricks switches into trunking unauthorized VLANs.
+  - Disable automatic trunk negotiation to block VLAN hopping attempts.
+  - Manually configure trunks to only authorized VLANs.
+  - Use static VLAN assignments to further reduce risk.

 - **Port Security**

   - Allows administrators to restrict which devices can connect to which port.
   - Connection can be based on the network interface card's MAC address.
   - Limits the MAC address that may be used on particular switchport.
+  - Trigger alerts or disable ports if unauthorized devices attempt to connect.
   - For more information, please see [Port Security.](/docs/004-Networking/001-The-Basics/020-Ports-and-Protocols.md#port-security)